Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Though testosterone is a hormone associated with males, it also plays a role in women's sexual desire, bone density, and muscular strength.

-However, too much testosterone can also lead to infertility and female pattern baldness [3].
+However, NIH notes that too much testosterone can also lead to infertility and female pattern baldness [3].

 Does Running Boost Testosterone Levels?

-These findings suggest that sprinting, a type of high-intensity interval training (HIIT), produces an anabolic or muscle-building response similar to strength training.
+This research indicates sprinting, a form of high-intensity interval training (HIIT), triggers an anabolic response akin to strength training.

 Can Running Negatively Impact Testosterone?